The history of Yamato cutaway art

 The first time the general public saw this image in print was when it trumpeted the arrival of Yamato to the pages of Terebi [TV] Land magazine.
 Beginning with the November 1974 issue, exclusive color art and a full-blown manga version by Yuki Hijiri were featured in every issue through the following March.
-This version of the 3/4 cutaway view was masterfully painted by an artist named Hitoshi Ikematsu, and his dating of August 5, 1974 means he did his work a good two months before the series went on the air.
+This version of the 3/4 cutaway view was masterfully painted by Hitoshi Ikematsu, and his dating of August 5, 1974 means he did his work a good two months before the series went on the air.
 Strangely enough, this was also the first place anyone outside the production unit saw the earlier version of Yamato as a giant space rock.

 Since quality control wasn’t yet as heavily enforced as it would be in later years, not every Yamato product that accompanied Series 1 was entirely consistent with official production materials.
 This art from a stationery set by Showa Note was obviously cribbed from the model sheet, but got a few details wrong.
 Nevertheless, it was a huge advancement over the sort of art normally associated with children’s merchandising and was a strong indicator of what would come next.

 This later version went back to the original illustration and added text callouts for publication in a book.